SlenderStone/MessageHandler.Documentation/connectivity.md

 # Connectivity

-Messages are pieces of information flowing from an origin to a destination.
-In many cases the origin and destination are somewhere in the physical world, not in the cloud.
-And these points need to be connected securely to the cloud.
-We call these connection points endpoints and they are a crucial item of our connectivity features (called our gateway).
+Messages are pieces of data that travel from an origin to a destination.
+In many cases the origin and destination are somewhere in the physical world, not in the cloud where our system is.
+So these points need to be connected securely to the cloud.
+We call these connection points endpoints and they are a crucial aspect of our connectivity and security system (called our gateway).

 ## Endpoints